-A "spending" account is different form a "savings" account.
-You must use up your Flexible Spending Account (FSA) dollars or they disappear.
-If you still have money left in your FSA at the end of the year, don't let it go to waste.
-You can still get new glasses or contacts, or go see your dentist.
-New legislation even allows you to buy over-the-counter medications with FSA dollars as long as you have obtained a prescription from your doctor.
+Don't let any money in your Flexible Spending Account (FSA) go to waste because it will disappear if you don't spend it by December 31.
+Use the money to buy new glasses or contacts, visit your dentist, or buy over-the-counter medications (make sure you obtain a prescription from your doctor).
 Be sure to check with your employer to see if they offer a 2 1/2 month grace period in which to spend your flex dollars after the year ends.

 3. Deduct Home Mortgage Points

-If you refinanced a home mortgage in and it is a subsequent refinancing (which means you have already refinanced the original mortgage used to purchase the home), then points spent on the prior refinancing become fully deductible.
-(Each "point" equals 1% of the total loan amount.)
-Learn more about home ownership tax deductions.
+If you refinanced a home mortgage and it is a subsequent refinancing (you have already refinanced the original mortgage used to purchase the home), then points spent on the prior refinancing become fully deductible.
+Each "point" equals 1% of the total loan amount.

-4. Make Contributions in an Education Savings Account
+4. Make Contributions to an Education Savings Account

 You can contribute up to $2,000 for a child or grandchild's Coverdell Education Savings Account (ESA) or 529 collage savings plan.
-Though you cannot deduct these contributions on your federal tax return, you may qualify to claim at least a partial deduction or credit on your state tax return, as long as you fund the account by December 31.
-Currently, this deduction or credit is available in the following states:
+Though you cannot deduct these contributions on your federal tax return, you may qualify to claim at least a partial deduction or credit on your state tax return as long as you fund the account by December 31.
+This deduction or credit is available in the following states:

 5. Make Charitable Contributions